Why should I pursue a Doctor of Ministry degree at Asbury Seminary?

 Asbury’s D.Min. program offers a professional degree to women and men who are currently in ministry and plan to continue serving God and neighbor “in the field.”
 Interaction with faculty, peers, course readings and front-line guest speakers contribute to your experience, as well as immersion trips and leadership exercises outside the classroom.
 We provide you with practical ways to connect learning with your unique ministry context.

 The D.Min. degree at Asbury Seminary is 30 credit hours.
 Each course is 2 credit hours, and the Ministry Transformation Project (a.k.a. dissertation) represents 6 credit hours.

 Students come to campus for a 9 – 15 day residency once per year for three years in summer, fall, or spring, depending on their cohort.

 How can I fit a Doctor of Ministry degree into my busy life?

 All it takes is a little planning.
 Asbury Seminary’s Doctor of Ministry Program is shaped around pastors currently in ministry.

 - Campus Visits.
 The Doctor of Ministry Program can be completed in as few as three years.
-Campus visits include one two-week visit annually, plus a colloquium and graduation visit.
+Residencies include one two-week visit annually, plus a colloquium and graduation visit.
 In the third year of study, participants travel to a location of the cohort’s choice for an immersion learning experience.

 - Classroom Plus.
-Campus-based residencies include two weeks of classes.
+Three annual residencies occur, which are two weeks each.

 Is housing available during my campus visit?